 Winnie the Pooh Day marks the birthday of the author A A Milne, who was born on 18th January 1882 and managed to capture imagination of generations of children around the world.

-The tale about a cuddly bear and his friends had a few new adventures added last year, which marked the 90th anniversary from when the book was first published.
+The tale about a cuddly bear and his friends marked the 90th anniversary last year from when it was first published.

 Did you know?